ofisc/ofisc.co.uk/content/club/membership.md

 <a class="f6 link dim br-pill ph3 pv2 mb2 dib white bg-dark-blue" href="https://airtable.com/appds0YxM7WfBSSJK/shrlsGFlsrbcEaXRG">Submit Membership Form</a>

 Once you have completed the membership form, you are free to start a 3 week trial.

+If a skater is to be left unaccompanied at the rink, they must be 11 or over and the parent or guardian must provide [consent](#unaccompanied -consent).

 After the trial, if you want to become a full member, please refer to the guidance for [setting up payments](#payment).

 ## Ice Time